 - improve light penetration to the plant

 - prevent the fruit from touching the ground

 There are several different types of trellis, while the most common are Hedgerow, V shape, and T shape trellis.
 A new kind of trellis called “shift trellis” is also used, which reduces the harvest cost while increasing the raspberry yield.

 Trellis for Summer Bearing Red Raspberries

-Now depending on the number of raspberry plants, you can set up a wooden post which is 3 to 4 inch in diameter and around 6 feet above the ground.
+Now depending on the number of raspberry plants, you can set up a wooden post that is 3 to 4 inches in diameter and around 6 feet above the ground.